 Two Medieval Monarchs

 Eleanor (1122-1204) was a fascinating ruler, renowned for beauty, intelligence and quiet power.
-She was queeen to two kings and the mother of two others.
+She was queen to two kings and the mother of two others.
 Heiress of the duchy of Aquitaine, she married Louis VII of France in 1137.
 At his court she demonstrated a genius for cunning, interfering in royal policy to his detriment.
-When here marriage was dissolved by decree, she immediately married Henry II of England.
-Many historical references suggest the "black wine" (made from Malbec grapes) of Cahors was served at their 1152 wedding.
-(Note: we also produce a Malbec).
+When her marriage was dissolved by decree, she immediately married Henry II of England.
+Many historical references suggest the "Black wine of Cahors" (made from Malbec grapes - we also produce a Malbec) was served at their 1152 wedding.

 Thus, her inheritance (including the Bordeaux region of France, then called Aquitaine) passed to the English Crown.
 She wanted to serve the wine she grew up with to the royal courts, so began importing Bordeaux wine to England.
 By all accounts this marriage was as stormy as her first, though it brought her two sons.
 Eleanor instigated a revolt with her sons against her husband and spent more than 20 years locked in a tower until Henry's death.
 She then lived out her days in the court of her son, Richard the Lion-Heart.
 In 1995 we started naming our blended white wine after Eleanor to celebrate that she really started the international wine trade with Bordeaux wine, the original home of all the grapes we grow.